MatoTheTomato/Elysian/README.md

 - [IBM Mono Plex](https://github.com/IBM/plex?tab=readme-ov-file)

 # Legal disclaimer
 I am not affiliated with ZA/UM.
-I am not using any material that is their property this is an unofficial fan project.
+I am not using any material that is their property, this is an unofficial fan project.